 Conclusion

 Divorces can be complex, both emotionally and financially.
 However, life insurance should be a critical component in the process.
-Knowing who your beneficiaries are and whether or not your policy will be regarded a marital asset can help you ensure your loved ones will have an adequate financial cushion if something were to happen to you.
+Knowing who your beneficiaries are and whether or not your policy will be regarded a marital asset can help you ensure your loved ones will have an adequate financial support if something were to happen to you.

 Steven has a deep background in life insurance.
 At Dundas Life, he's helped 1000s of clients find the right insurance coverage while also training dozens of insurance advisors during his career.
 Previously at Finaeo, Steven oversaw compliance and coaching for over 350 independent insurance brokers.
 Steven is also rated the #1 Insurance Agent in Toronto on Rate-My-Agent.